 Understanding Horse Psychology

 Another important step to training a horse is to understand his or her instincts.
 It is very important you know learn how your horse behaves in different situations.
 It will not only help you to understand the behavior pattern of your horse.
-But, it will also help you easily train your horse.
+But, it will also help you easily understand how to train your horse.

-Horses are peaceful herd animals.
+Horses are gentle herd animals.
 They like to live in a peaceful environment and they are usually scared of other animals and humans.
 A horse will interpret the actions of human or other animals and then he will modify his response according to the situation.

 You should understand the instincts of a horse first and then try to establish a relationship of trust between you and him before starting the formal training.

 Okay, But When Should I Start Training Then?

 Let’s say you’ve got a really young horse on your hands.